hoon-school/tutorials/app-workshop.md

 ##  Back-End App Development

-I will use agent and app interchangeably, although more properly an agent is an instantiation of an app on a particular ship.
+I will use “agent” and “app” interchangeably, although more properly an agent is an instantiation of an app on a particular ship.

 ### A Gall Agent's Structure